REDCapSync

 # install.packages("pak")

-# or try remotes install.packages("remotes")
+# install.packages("remotes")

 remotes::install_github("thecodingdocs/REDCapSync")Windows users may need to install RTools version 4.5 to use pak.
 If you have any issues, try downloading the most recent version of R at RStudio and update all packages in RStudio.
 See thecodingdocs.com/r/getting-started.